What is maintenance testing?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-Maintenance testing refers specifically to the process of testing a software system after it has been released and subsequently changed.
-This can include modifications, bug fixes, enhancements, and any other updates that may alter functionality.
-The primary goal of maintenance testing is to verify that the changes made to the system do not negatively impact its existing functionality—in other words, ensuring that any new changes work as intended while the previously existing features remain stable and reliable.
+Maintenance testing refers specifically to the process of testing a software system that has undergone changes after its initial release.
+This may include modifications such as bug fixes, enhancements, or other alterations to improve the system.
+The primary goal of maintenance testing is to ensure that the changes made to the software do not introduce new defects and that the existing functionality remains intact.

 Subscribe